ELECTRIC VEHICLES, A PROBLEM OR A SOLUTION?

 NOTE: The use of E-bikes (aka Pedelec), powered from renewable energy sources, generates lower CO₂ emissions than a human riding a nonelectric bicycle traveling the same distance due to the riders’ caloric metabolism of food; with the possible exception of Vegans and Vegetarians.

 The U.S. public transportation system prevents the release of 37 million metric tons of CO₂ annually; the equivalent of 11 million gallons of gasoline per day, 4.2 billion gallons of gasoline annually.
 Other benefits includes, but are not limited to, reduced transportation congestion, reduced motor vehicle accidents and obviously cleaner air.
-Reducing the proximity of foods & consumer goods within walking or biking distance of consumers homes, along with an efficient electrified public transportation system (That accommodates accessibility for all riders) will reduce the dependence on individual automobile ownership.
+Reducing the proximity of foods & services within walking or biking distance of residential consumers; along with an efficient electrified public rail and bus transportation system (That accommodates accessibility for all riders) will reduce the dependence on individual automobile ownership.

 Please share your thoughts or experiences in the Comment section below.